sourcesync/weaviate/gsi/weaviate_gemini_plugin/README.md

 # Architecture

-All of the code for the Gemini supprt lives in two primary places:
+All of the code for the Gemini support in Weaviate lives in two primary places:
 * In the core Weaviate code-base including:
   * A "gemini" entity which sits alongside the native HNSW entity, living under "entities/vectorIndex"
   * A "gemini" index stub which sits alongside the native HNSW index code, living under "adapters/repos/db/index"